Rocket Sirens Blare: Israel Under Attack After IDF Assassinates Major Terror Leader in Gaza Strip

 — Israel Defense Forces (@IDF) November 12, 2019

-The IDF killed Baha Abu Al-Ata, the senior commander of the terror organization, in a targeted airstrike.
 Israeli media reports at least one other person was killed and two others were wounded in the attack.
 Syrian sources also report that an Israeli airstrike targeted Islamic Jihad senior leader Akram Ajuri at his home in Damascus.
+Reports say the leader survived the airstrike.
 The attack in Damascus came just minutes after the airstrike that killed Al-Ata in Gaza.

 According to Gaza news sources, Islamic Jihad leader Ziad al Nakhaleh vowed to retaliate.